department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/research-plan.md

   -  Does the Veteran understand how to find more detailed information about the facilities returned?
 - What online maps/searches do these participants find easiest to use/why?

-**Method**
-- Sessions will consist of mobile device usability testing, with task analysis, of a high-fidelity, mobile prototype created in UXPin.
-- Sessions will be remotely moderated via Zoom.

 ## Risks and assumptions

 This study:
 - will not test screen reader, keyboard or other Assistive Technology use; findings may not reveal problems that users with these technological constraints may encounter.
 - will use a prototype with a map that will differ in how a fully programmed website will behave when a user uses certain gestures to adjust the map.

+## Method
+- Sessions will consist of mobile device usability testing, with task analysis, of a high-fidelity, mobile prototype created in UXPin.
+- Sessions will be remotely moderated via Zoom.

 ## Participants and Recruitment

 - We will utilize the Perigean contract for **recruiting and notetaking**.
 - We'd like to schedule 15 participants to reach our goal of observing **10 participants**.

-## Participants:

-- We'd like to schedule 15 participants to reach our goal of 10 fulfilled sessions.

 ### Participant Criteria:

 **Primary Criteria**

-- Be a Veteran, active duty service member, reservist, or national guard member.
+- Participants must be a Veteran, active duty service member, reservist, or national guard member.
+- Participants must have a mobile device to run the study with

 **Secondary Criteria**